jcraven-worksight/rn-hello/README.md

 * start debugging in vscode.
    * `npm run bs` an alternative way to start without vs code debugging, not currently working with native-tools debugger in vscode

-### storybook - used for testing components
+### storybook
 * install storybook `yarn install global storybook`
 * `yarn run storybook`

 ### odd issues I've encountered:
-* sometimes you need to spam save to trigger hot reload.
-* if the phone screen turns off, usually need to reconnect in expo
 * when debugging in vscode, make sure exponent gui app isn't running on development machine
-* if you start seeing the blue screen in expo about the packager not running...check the ips are matching or scan a new qr code.
+* if you start seeing the blue screen in expo about the packager not running, check dhcp lease on ip didn't expire.
-* you should see this line in the debug console if vscode attached: Debugger worker loaded runtime on port XXXXX
+* if working correctly, you should see this line in the debug console if vscode attached: Debugger worker loaded runtime on port x
+* if db is running locally, specify machine ip
+* if you start seeing error messages about not being able to find files, reinstall react-native tools

 ### android emulator
 * install android studio